AnkitBarik/planetMagFields/README.md

 # planetMagFields

-Routines to plot magnetic fields of planets in our solar system.
+Routines to visualize magnetic fields of planets in our solar system, in both 2D and 3D.
 Makes use of the [SHTns](https://bitbucket.org/nschaeff/shtns), [cartopy](https://scitools.org.uk/cartopy/docs/latest/) and [PyEVTK](https://github.com/paulo-herrera/PyEVTK) libraries.

-## Usage:
+## Quickplot using the `magField` script:

 ```
 $ ./magField <planet> <radius>